scribe-org/Scribe-Data/docs/source/scribe_data/cli.rst

 Root Interactive Command
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Description: Launch the root interactive menu to access all Scribe-Data operations from a single prompt.
+Launch the root interactive menu to access all Scribe-Data operations from a single prompt.

-Usage:
+Usage
+^^^^^

 .. code-block:: bash